 When COVID-19 hit us last year, companies began working from home, and a huge portion of them for the first time.
 They implemented quick solutions that seemingly solved the problem, until they couldn’t sustain any longer.
 Most people were required to adapt to remote work before they were even prepared for it.

 Now, as companies are slowly returning to office, employees are finding themselves in a new phase.
 Some opt for the traditional office, while the others choose to work from home.
-According to the 2021 Work Trends Study, about 43% of remote workers that were surveyed were planning to move away this year because they can now work remotely.
+According to Work Trends Study, about 43% of remote workers that were surveyed were planning to move away this year because they can now work remotely.
 Now, with hybrid remote working, people don’t even have to relocate to expand their careers.
 The talent landscape is redrawing its limits.

 Shaping company culture around remote work